2019 Kansas Junior Golf Scholars

 Anh Dao-Do (Piper) – University of Kansas

-Alexander DeWerff (Wichita) – University of Kansas
+Alexander DeWerff (Wichita) – Wichita State University

 Kansas Golf Foundation was formed in 1991 and its Mission is “Promote the Future and Preserve the History of Golf in Kansas”.
 In addition to its scholarship programs, the Foundation operates the Kansas Golf Hall of Fame to honor Kansas men and women who have made outstanding contributions to the game of golf or who are distinguished by their outstanding accomplishments as players.